clam004/k8s-fast/README.md

 To scale the deployment, apply a HorizontalPodAutoscaler.
 Either:

-    kubectl apply -f autoscale.yaml

-note sure which order these go in

-    (venv) you@you % kubectl apply -f api.yaml
-    service/kf-api-svc created
-    deployment.apps/kf-api created

     (venv) you@you % kubectl apply -f autoscale.yaml
     horizontalpodautoscaler.autoscaling/kf-api-hpa created

-    (venv) you@you %  kubectl port-forward service/kf-api-svc 8080
-    Forwarding from 127.0.0.1:8080 -> 8080
-    Forwarding from [::1]:8080 -> 8080
-    Handling connection for 8080

 or:

-    kubectl autoscale deployment kf-api --cpu-percent=50 --min=1 --max=10

-like this:

     (venv) you@you % kubectl autoscale deployment kf-api --cpu-percent=50 --min=1 --max=10
     horizontalpodautoscaler.autoscaling/kf-api autoscaled